Gamescience

 Gamescience is an American game company that produces role-playing games and game supplements.

 History

 Gamescience Corp. was started by Phillip E. Orbanes in 1965.
 In that year, the company published the wargame Vietnam which was reviewed in issue #4 of Strategy and Tactics (S&T) magazine.
-In 1967 the company published another wargame which Mr. Orbanes designed called Confrontation, which was reviewed in S&T issue #6.
+In 1967 the company published another wargame which Orbanes designed called Confrontation, which was reviewed in S&T issue #6.
 In 1968, the company published the wargame, The Battle of Britain designed by Lou Zocchi, which was reviewed in S&T #13.
-The company was sold before Mr. Orbanes left college.
+The company was sold before Orbanes left college.

 Gamescience was founded by Lou Zocchi.